za-creature/cf-emu/README.md

     let instance
     before((next) => {
         instance = emu({
-            input: './handler.js', // you can of course also use multipart here
+            input: './handler.js', // you can use multipart here instead
             port: 8080
         })
-        setTimeout(next, 1000) // wait 1s for the server to start
+        setTimeout(next, 1000) // wait 1 second for the server to start (YMMV!)
     })
     after(() => instance.close())
-    // hint: there is also instance.kill(), but it may break code coverage
+    // hint: there is also instance.kill(), but that could break code coverage

     it('returns hello world', async () => {
         let res = await fetch('http://localhost:8080/')